Table of Contents

 2. Proper Field Configuration: Well-defined custom fields with examples in the Instructions.

-3. Effective Conditions for Jump Tos: Clear criteria for returning to rule-based flows
+3. Effective Conditions for Outputs: Clear criteria for returning to rule-based flows

 4. Comprehensive Knowledge Base: Relevant, up-to-date information for agent reference.